knative/eventing-contrib/test/README.md

 ## Running end-to-end tests

+_NOTE: This repo currently has no E2E tests._

-To run [the e2e tests](./e2e), you need to have a running environment that meets [the e2e test environment requirements](#environment-requirements), and you need to specify the build tag `e2e`.
+To run the e2e tests, you need to have a running environment that meets [the e2e test environment requirements](#environment-requirements), and you need to specify the build tag `e2e`.